lmikolajczak/geojson-bbox/README.md

 any code changes will be immediately reflected.
 Keep in mind that if you have python shell running then you have to restart it.

-You can also use `make lint` and `make test` as shortcuts to run linters and tests
+You can also use `make lint` and `make test` as shortcuts to run linters and tests.

 ### Changelog

-v0.1.0 (2021-7-3):
+v0.1.0 (2021-07-03):

 * Initial release